IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/01_igScheduler_Configure_Appointments.md

 ## Editing appointment through the API

-Appointments can be edited through [editAppointment method](%%jQueryApiUrl%%/ui.igscheduler#methods:editAppointment) by passing as argument the appointment object and object containing tha properties that will be changed.
+Appointments can be edited by using the [editAppointment method](%%jQueryApiUrl%%/ui.igscheduler#methods:editAppointment) that is taking as parameters the appointment object and an object containing the properties that will be changed.

 ### Code example